 The Newport Transit Station is at 250 Red Rock Crossing in the southwest corner of Interstate 494 and Highway 61.
-The transition station features a climate-controlled waiting area and 150 free parking spaces for commuters.
+The transit station features a climate-controlled waiting area and 150 free parking spaces for commuters.

 Newport Transit Station will be a critical stop along the Red Rock Corridor that will increase transportation options, mobility, and build the ridership base within the Corridor.
 As ridership grows, the station’s design is flexible to accommodate all types of enhanced transit service within the Red Rock Corridor including a potential Bus Rapid Transit (BRT) option.